Resumes are outdated.

 Though you can post certifications from a number of organizations, one type of certificate sharing that is particularly easy is that of LinkedIn Learning.

 LinkedIn Learning is a subsidiary of LinkedIn itself, acquired by LinkedIn in 2015.
-LinkedIn Learning offers video-based courses across a wide range of subjects from software, creative, and business.
+LinkedIn Learning (see also ‘What Does Specialization Mean On LinkedIn?‘) offers video-based courses across a wide range of subjects from software, creative, and business.

 The courses are taught by industry professionals.
 It has over 5000 registered courses that you can complete and showcase on your LinkedIn profile easily.